Teaching is a complex task. The different steps constituting the teaching process are called the phases of teaching.

 - General Principles

 Principle of definite objectives

-Before teaching, the teacher should fix up some objectives based on which she can select appropriate materials, methods, etc. to achieve them.
+Before teaching, the teacher should fix some objectives based on which she can select appropriate materials, methods, etc., to achieve them.

 Principle of model presentation